 "Now, now.
 Your old man would know when to get acquainted after all these winters, don't you think?"

 I pretended not to listen, I simply walked towards the exit again.

 "Why, is it forbidden?"

-The man scratched his grisly hair and walked towards me.
+The man scratched his grisly hair and walked toward me.

 "It's not, but I don't know how others would react to you.
 Let me join you, I could use the walk."

-He dressed up his thick coat and grabbed his sword laying next to his litter.
+He dressed up his thick coat, covering a body full of scars, and grabbed his sword laying next to his litter.
 I merely watched.
-Maybe the

 "Are you not going to dress?"

 I looked at my body waist down and panicked before a bare naked inseam.
 I wanted to shout but I managed to stay collected.
 I simply feigned to ignore the fact that I had been naked in front of Eowyn.